Do you often find yourself lying awake worrying in the middle of the night?

-Imagine your favourite (relaxing) place (it could be a real place, or an imaginary one).
+Imagine your favourite (calm and relaxing) place (it could be a real place, or an imaginary one).

 Now deepen the experience by seeing if you can bring all your senses into it.
 As well as visuals, can you imagine the textures, sounds, smells, and tastes associated with this place?

 This technique is inspired by the fact that the dreaming brain comes up with all sorts of bizarre combinations, for example where a person or animal is in a place they’d never normally be (like a goat in your kitchen), wearing something they’d never wear (your uncle George wearing a deep-sea diving suit), or doing something ridiculous or impossible (your cat dancing on the wings of a biplane).